 Where to Shop

-Bakewell has lots of small independent retailers where you can buy locally sourced meat, Derbyshire oatcakes and bakewell puddings (of course!).
-There is also a Co-op supermarket and an Aldi opening up in 2019.
+Bakewell has lots of small independent retailers where you can buy locally sourced meat, Derbyshire oatcakes and Bakewell puddings (of course!).
+There is also a Co-op supermarket and an Aldi just outside of the town.

 Chatsworth Farm Shop